TimmsIO/timmsio.github.io/_posts/2017-10-28-simplesec-reasonable-security-advice-for-all.md

 Unfortunately, multi-factor authentication causes _a lot_ of security fatigue.
 The benefit of preventing an attacker who has your un-hashed password from gaining access is clear though.

-Although I have heard plenty of people decry using a mobile number for 2FA, for most people it is more than secure enough and doesn't cause as much fatigue as an authenticator app or a Yubikey.
+Although I've heard plenty of people decry using a mobile number for 2FA, for most people it is more than secure enough and doesn't cause as much fatigue as an authenticator app or a Yubikey.
 This is very much a case of aligning the advice with the threat model of the user in question.

 ### Install Some Blocking Extensions